godot::builtin

 An untyped array can contain any kind of Variant, even different types in the same array.
 We represent this in Rust as VariantArray, which is just a type alias for Array<Variant>.

-Godot also supports typed arrays, which are also just Variant arrays under the hood, but with runtime checks that no values of the wrong type are put into the array.
+Godot also supports typed arrays, which are also just Variant arrays under the hood, but with runtime checks, so that no values of the wrong type are inserted into the array.
 We represent this as Array<T>, where the type T must implement ArrayElement.
 Some types like Array<T> cannot be stored inside arrays, as Godot prevents nesting.

 §Reference semantics